mochi-hpc/mochi-margo/examples/composition/README.txt

 Alternatively, you can run the two services in the same executable, in which case the relay will bypass the network layer of Mercury entirely.

+<NOTE: if one daemon is used to run both services, then data-xfer must be listed first in
+ the comma-separated list>

 ==========================

 $ ./composed-svc-daemon na+sm:// data-xfer,delegator